hycis/TensorGraph/README.md

 3. EndNode : for getting outputs from the model

-We put all the sequential layers into a `HiddenNode`, and connect the hidden nodes together to build all kinds of architectures without worrying about how to design the forward propagation.
-We let the graph engine sort out all the forward propagations for you, so that you just focus on designing the architecture.
+We put all the sequential layers into a `HiddenNode`, and connect the hidden nodes together to build the architecture that you want.
 The graph always starts with `StartNode` and ends with `EndNode`.
+The `StartNode` is where you place your starting point, it can be a `placeholder`, a symbolic output from another graph, or data output from `tfrecords`. `EndNode` is where you want to get an output from the graph, where the output can be used to calculate loss or simply just a peek at the outputs at that particular layer.
 Below shows an [example](examples/example.py) of building a tensor graph.

 -----